Generic Swift protocols

 store = AnySingleObjectStore(CodableSingleObjectStore<MyType>(storageKey: "key"))

-The AnySingleObjectStore object type will be used to ensure that we don’t inject a store with a different object type, which means that we can be sure that we store the correct type in our store.
+object type is used to ensure that we don’t inject a store with a different type, which means that we can be sure that we store the correct type in our store.

 Conclusion

-These generic constraints will hopefully change in future versions of Swift, so that type erasure is either implicitly implemented by the compiler, or removed altogether.
+The generic constraints will hopefully change in a future Swift version, so that type erasure is either implicitly implemented by the compiler, or removed altogether.